Direct answer

 Headlines that usually matter

-If a headline materially changes expectations around bank of england maintains dovish tone, it can genuinely reprice GBP/USD.
+If a headline materially changes expectations around bank of england dovish stance, it can genuinely reprice GBP/USD.

 UK growth data beats expectations